-I wrote this piece with Tom Hutchinson in mind, he is a professional clarinet player from Guildhall School of Music, now working for the London Philharmonic Society and is quite fluent in British Sign Language.
+I wrote this piece for a professional clarinet player who is quite fluent in British Sign Language.
 With the clarinet, I felt that the dark, rich sound is what characterises it amongst the array of other instruments, and I wanted something to sound a little bit ‘creepy’ as well.
 Tom played for me, reading the score and following Sign Language making sure it matches in time.

 Composing this piece was an interesting challenge, the up and down movements of Caroline’s hands controlled the pitch, the rhythms come from the fingers and the facial expressions demonstrated the emotions and dynamics.

 As it is my very first kind of project I am pleased with how it went.
 I’ve always strongly felt that sign language can demonstrate a lot of the musical ideas found in formal music writing. (composition).

 I am very grateful to Caroline and the lovely clarinet player for supporting me in my ideas and for Chris Cuthbert at Acquismedia for recording the music and setting it up on Vimeo.